Now

 Did I say I'm raising two incredible children?

 This page is inspired by Derek Sivers' now page, and the concept found on Elena Rossini's blog.
-Last updated, April 2025.
+Nownownow is a webring I found out about on Tommi's space and which I'm now proudly part of.

 Mastodon